 - Be sure your hands are dry before you touch this drug.

-- Do not cut or tear this drug.
+- This drug must be taken whole.
+Do not cut or tear this drug.
 Do not touch the film with your tongue or finger once it has been placed.

 - If using 2 films, place on opposite sides.
 Try not to let films touch.

-- If using 3 films, place the third film under the tongue after the first 2 films have melted.
+- If using 3 films, place the third film under the tongue after the first 2 films have dissolved.

 - Have your child wet the inside of the cheek with the tongue or water.

 - Place the film inside the mouth on a wet cheek.
 Hold for 5 seconds so it sticks to the cheek.
-Let it melt.
+Let it dissolve.

 - Place the side of the film with the writing against the inside of the cheek.